 The primary function of the Golf Club Advisory Committee will be to make recommendations to club management on long-range planning, course playability, improvements and other policies meant to improve the quality of play at Nehoiden.

 All club members in good standing may be members of the committee.
+Members were selected from a group of candidates after a call for nominations at the start of the 2018 golf season.
 The initial term is for two (2) years.
-The committee will be made up of seven members, consisting of the following individuals:
+The committee will be made up of seven to eight members, consisting of the following individuals:

 - One representative who has been a member for 7+ years